PixelDeEcran/PixelLib/doc/commands.md

     }
 ```

 As you can see, we first try to execute the command.
-(Note that `internallyExecute` is as the name says
+(Note that `internallyExecute` is as the name suggests
-a method which do some works to simplify your life)
+a method which does some works to simplify your life)

 After, we check for two different types of exception :

 - The [PCommandException](../src/main/java/fr/pixeldeecran/pipilib/command/PCommandException.java)
   which is catch for a non-critical exception and is mainly caused by the user who executed the command.
-- The Exception, which mostly means that there were an error in your command implementation (in most cases).
+- The Exception, which means that there were an error in your command implementation (in most cases).

 To understand where does this [PCommandException](../src/main/java/fr/pixeldeecran/pipilib/command/PCommandException.java)
 comes from, we need to see some parts of the code of [PCommand](../src/main/java/fr/pixeldeecran/pipilib/command/PCommand.java) :